bluenviron/goroslib/README.md

 * Use namespaces and relative topics
 * IPv6 support (only stateful addresses, since stateless are not supported by the ROS master)
 * Compilation of `.msg` files is not necessary, message definitions are extracted from code
-* Standard messages are available in folder `msgs/`
 * Compile or cross-compile ROS nodes for all Golang supported OSs (Linux, Windows, Mac OS X) and architectures
 * Examples provided for every feature, comprehensive test suite, continuous integration

-The library provides its features by implementing in pure Go all the ROS protocols (xml-rpc, TCPROS, UDPROS) and APIs (Master API, Parameter Server API, Slave API).
+The library implements in pure Go all the ROS protocols (xml-rpc, TCPROS, UDPROS) and APIs (Master API, Parameter Server API, Slave API).
 All the official [client libraries requirements](https://wiki.ros.org/Implementing%20Client%20Libraries) are satisfied, except for the following ones:

 * parse command-line Remapping Arguments
 * Subscribe to a simulated Clock